-The good news is that agents are more likely to remain at a call center when they are happy, and studies show that happier employees are actually more productive.
-Taking steps to create happy employees becomes a significant win for call centers with:
+The good news is that agents are more likely to remain at a call center when they are happy, and studies show that a happy employee is a productive employee.
+Taking steps to create happy workers becomes a significant win for call centers with:

 The big question is how can call center managers and leaders keep their agents happy?
 We have put together a list with seven tips to help keep your agents happy below.

 When managers micromanage employees, it can be detrimental to the well-being of any call center.
 Agents want to feel like management trusts their capabilities.
 To do that effectively, managers need to have quality leadership skills that inspire employees to perform at their best.